-A photography student will approach the study of photography beginning with traditional black and white materials and progress to color processes with a concentrated examination of contemporary still and moving digital media.
-By examining the history of photography, students will understand the roles photography played in culture throughout the past and its current position as an art form and cultural phenomena.
-Technical proficiency, personal growth, and conceptual and aesthetic development are emphasized equally.
+A photography student will approach the study of photography beginning with traditional black and white materials and progress to color processes with a concentrated examination of contemporary still and moving digital medias.
+By examining the history of photography, you will understand the roles photography played in culture throughout the past and its current position as an art form and cultural phenomena.
+Technical proficiency, personal growth, as well as conceptual and aesthetic development are emphasized equally.

 Herron's photography facilities are among the best in the nation.
-Our new facilities on the IUPUI campus offer multiple black-and-white labs, individual color and advanced darkrooms, a computer lab, a shooting studio, a dedicated finishing area, and gallery.
-These resources enable students to work in a variety of formats and media, including basic black-and-white printing, Type C color and Ilfochrome color printing, advanced black-and-white printing and developing, mixed and alternative processes, digital media, and video.
-Students have access to professional equipment, including medium format, 4x5, Polaroid, and video cameras, studio lighting kits, light meters, tripods, and state-of-theart digital equipment.
+With our new facilities on the campus of IUPUI, the department has multiple black and white labs, individual color and advanced darkrooms, a computer lab, a shooting studio, a dedicated finishing area, and gallery.
+This permits students to work in a variety of formats and media, including basic black and white printing, Type C color and Ilfochrome color printing, advanced black and white printing and developing, mixed and alternative processes, digital media, and video.
+Students will have access to professional equipment, including medium format, 4x5, Polaroid, and video cameras, studio lighting kits, light meters, tripods, and state of the art digital equipment.

-Mastering technical processes and developing personal artistic vision prepares students for a choice of multiple careers in photography and related fields.
-Graduates find employment opportunities as studio artists exhibiting work in fine art galleries and museums, as documentarians publishing work in newspapers and other print venues or exhibiting works in museums, as commercial photographers, and as portraitists.
-In addition, many of our graduates work in emerging digital media, still photography, video or motion picture photography, and the Web.
+Mastering technical processes and developing your own artistic vision prepares you for a choice of multiple careers in photography and related fields.
+Employment opportunities include working perhaps as a studio artist and exhibiting work in fine art galleries and museums; employed as a documentarian, publishing work in newspaper and other print venues or working in a museum documenting works of art; as a commercial photographer; or as a portraitist.
+Many of our graduates work in emerging digital media, still, moving, and Web.